mcollins-axway/axway-open-docs/content/en/docs/apim_yamles/_index.md

   "weight": "87",
   "date": "2020-09-24",
   "hide_readingtime": "true",
-  "description": "Learn how to use YAML-based configuration with AMPLIFY API Management solution."
+  "description": "Learn how to use YAML-based configuration with amplify API Management solution."
 }
 {{< alert title="Public beta" color="warning" >}}This feature is currently a **technical preview** and not yet supported for production use.{{< /alert >}}